meeb/gateaux/README.md

 There is a pretty comprehensive test suite.
 As `gateaux` is designed to pack and unpack important data it has good coverage to make sure it's behaving as expected.
-You can run it by cloing this repository then execuiting:
+You can run it by cloning this repository then executing:

 ```bash
 $ ./run-tests.sh